priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/gcp_deployment.md

 ### Ansible Commands

-Substitute your private key name, and run the playbook using the  `ansible-playbook` command:
+Substitute your private key name, and run the playbook using the  `ansible-playbook` command.

 ```console
 ansible-playbook playbook.yaml -i hosts --key-file gcp_key